WDFisherman/dgsea/README.md

 DGSEA-tools provide several tools to gain insights into gene-enrichment data as part of a differential gene set enrichment analysis.
 Using results of this analysis tool you will be able to:
-* Get count data on 2 aspects of degs for every pathway: in or not in pathway and presence of significance
+* Get count data on 2 aspects of degs for every pathway: presence in pathway and presence of significance
 * Compare enrichment scores between pathways in a bar-chart
 * Compare enrichment scores and its relationship with p- significance values between pathways in a dot-chart
 * Compare pathways average deg(differently expressed gene) log-fold-change with one another in a bar-chart